-Market access and the competitiveness of the European milling sector
+The competitiveness of the European flour milling sector and market access

 In Europe, a sector of small and medium-sized companies

 The European flour milling industry has always been producing on a relatively small scale compared to its counterparts, notably in the US.
 For ex., the average US flour mill produces 13 times as much wheat flour as the average flour mill in Europe.

 The European milling sector is facing: